kriserickson/solace-battleship/codelab.md

 ### Creating a configuration file

 You will create a configuration file that holds your Solace Connection details by copying `battleship_frontend/src/common/game-config-template.ts` to `battleship_frontend/src/common/game-config.ts` and fill in the solace\_\* properties in the gameConfig object with the values retrieved from the Solace Cloud console.

+Positive
+: REMINDER: Before moving on, take a second to double check that your config file is named `game-config.ts`, is properly populated with your connection details, and is located at `battleship_frontend/src/common/game-config.ts`.
+This is step #1 to establishing connecting to our Solace PubSub+ Event Broker.

 Navigate to [Environment Setup](#environment-setup) to get these details from the connect details in your Solace Cloud tab: